Creating a resume for your first job can be a daunting task.

 This is also a skill that is considered hard to learn as compared with any technical skill.
 So if you can convince the interviewer of your good communication skills, you’ve really differentiated yourself from the others.

-When you’re being interviewed, you are anyway being judged on your verbal communication skills.
-If the conversation steer towards skills, try and give examples where you put your communication skills to use.
+When you’re being interviewed, you are anyway, being judged on your verbal communication skills.
+If the conversation steers towards skills, try and give examples where you put your communication skills to use.

 Time management is again a skill that is needed in almost every job.
 As you grow in the organization, you’re likely to get more responsibility – such as more projects to handle or a team to manage.

 With so many cogs in your work wheel, you’ll need a good strategy to manage your time.
 If your interviewer touches upon this, be prepared to share a couple of ways you efficiently manage your time.

 You can give an example of how you prioritize tasks and get the work done.
 There are also many time management apps and frameworks (such as 80/20 rule or the Get Things Done approach) that you can talk about.

 Unlike soft skills such as communication or time-management, this one is a hard skill.

 Since MS Office is widely used by organizations of all sizes, a good working knowledge of it can be a huge differentiator.

 This becomes even more useful if your work involves using one of the MS Office applications in your day to day work – such as analyzing data and creating dashboards using Excel or creating client reports/presentations using Word/PowerPoint.